IRL2/nanover-docs/source/tutorials/vrclient/invrmenu.rst

      - **Change the magnitude of the interaction force**:
         Push and hold the joystick on the right controller to the right to increase the force, or to the left to decrease it.
+        Doing so will alter the scaling value of the interaction force (see video).
         Note that this changes the force for both controllers.

-First menu (handheld)
+Handheld menu (right)
 ~~~~~~~~~~~~~~~~~~~~~

 .. important::
-    Open this menu by **holding down the joystick on your right controller**.
+    Open the right handheld menu by **holding the joystick of your right controller in the down position**.
     With the joystick held down, move your controller to a button and press the trigger to click it.
-    Let go of the joystick to close the menu.
+    Release the joystick to close the menu.

 .. list-table::
    :widths: 40 60